GoyWebdesign/codelights/readme.txt

 #### Sidebar Widgets

 Use the convenient rich controls when creating and editing sidebars widgets both from admin page and customizer mode.
 The last option helps you to preview changes instantly.

 > Check the screenshots or download the plugin for more details.

-#### SiteOrigin Page Builder

-Using SiteOrigin?
-CodeLights elements can be used as its widgets as well.
-Just install CodeLights and you'll see an additional tab with its elements in your SiteOrigin dialogs.

-> Check the screenshots or download the plugin for more details.